kcayut/1a2b-Guess-number/README.md

       for example : 1234
   2. Carefully rearrange them in a specific order. for example : 2341
-  3. Make otehrs gauss your number and the order, if the NUMBER and the POSITION both correct, it denote as A. if the NUMBER correct, but the POSITION wrong, it denote as B. if neither the NUMBER and the POSITION wrong, it denote as C.
+  3. Make others gauss your number and its order. if the NUMBER and the POSITION both correct, it denote as A. if the NUMBER correct, but the POSITION wrong, it denote as B. if neither the NUMBER and the POSITION wrong, it denote as C.